JoonHyeok-hozy-Kim/ai_paper_study/text_books/ml_tom_mitchell/ch12/03/note.md

         - Our initial hypothesis will fail to classify this example as positive.
   - Nevertheless, the domain theory forms a useful **approximation** to the target concept.

-- Procedure)
+#### Procedure)
-  - An initial network is constructed that is consistent with the domain theory.
+1. An initial network is constructed that is consistent with the domain theory.
+    - How?)
+      - In general, the network is constructed by creating a sigmoid threshold unit for each Horn clause in the domain theory.
+      - KBANN follows the convention that a sigmoid output value greater than 0.5 is interpreted as True and a value below 0.5 as False.
+        - Each unit is therefore constructed so that its output will be greater than 0.5 just in those cases where the corresponding Horn clause applies.
-    - e.g.) The network constructed for Cup
+    - e.g.) The network constructed for $Cup$

 ![](images/002.png)

+2. For each antecedent to the Horn clause, an input is created to the corresponding sigmoid unit.